Mahara – e-Portfolio (formative)

 Scenario 2 – Using a Smart Evidence Framework

 Using a Smart Evidence Framework in Mahara, staff can create a set of criteria or competencies (known as standards).
 As they build up their portfolio, students can map evidence against the standards.
 A Smart Evidence map displays as the first page of their portfolio.
-Staff can review completion at a glance and provide feedback using the Smart Evidence Framework.
+Staff can review completion and provide feedback using the Smart Evidence Framework.

 1. Students map their work to the relevant framework